What to Expect During a Virtual Lactation Consultation

 At LatchLine, you’ll:

-Complete a short intake form about pregnancy, birth, and feeding history
+Complete a short intake form about health history, goals, pregnancy, birth, and feeding history

-Share your main concerns (pain, latch, supply, pumping, weight gain, etc.)
+Share your main concerns (induced lactation, relactation, feeding after surgery, pain, latch, supply, pumping, weight gain, etc.)

-Upload any relevant details, like baby’s recent weights or medical notes if you have them
+Upload any relevant details, such as parent’s assigned gender at birth, medical/surgical history, current timeline, baby’s recent weights or baby’s medical notes if you have them

 This background information helps us make the most of our time together.